luetkemj/snail4/NOTES.md

 - [x] Multiple dungeon floors
 - [x] Only allow ascend and descend when on stairs
 - [x] add stair commands to help page
+- [x] items in container UI are not sorted